A QBist Ontology: Niels Bohr

-The crucial premise of Kant's inquiry was that ``space and time are only forms of sensible intuition, and therefore only conditions of the existence of the things as appearances'' \cite[p.~115]{KantCPR}.
-Therefore ``we have no concepts of the understanding and hence no elements for the cognition of things except insofar as an intuition can be given corresponding to these concepts.''
-And therefore ``we can have cognition of no object as a thing in itself, but only insofar as it is an object of sensible intuition, i.e. as an appearance.''
-Bohr could not have agreed more, insisting just as Kant did that meaningful physical concepts have visualizable content: there is something we can imagine, be it the image of a particle following a trajectory or the image of a wave propagating in space.
-But Bohr also realized that ``the facts which are revealed to us by the quantum theory \dots\ lie outside the domain of our ordinary forms of perception'' \cite[p.~217]{BCW6}, by which he meant space and time.
+The crucial premise of Kant's inquiry was that (i)~``space and time are only forms of sensible intuition, \footnote{``Intuition'' is the standard translation of the German word \emph{Anschauung}, which covers both visual perception and visual imagination.
+Perception is sensible, i.e., filled with actual sensations, imagination is not.} and therefore only conditions of the existence of the things as appearances,'' that (ii)~``we have no concepts of the understanding and hence no elements for the cognition of things except insofar as an intuition can be given corresponding to these concepts,'' and that therefore (iii)~``we can have cognition of no object as a thing in itself, but only insofar as it is an object of sensible intuition, i.e. as an appearance'' \citep[p.~115]{KantCPR}.
+Niels Bohr could not have agreed more, insisting as Kant did that meaningful physical concepts have not only mathematical (quantifiable) but also visual (spatiotemporal) content. \footnote{ Position and orientation are obviously of this kind.
+So are linear and angular momentum (which derive their meanings from the symmetry properties of space or the invariant behavior of closed systems under translations and rotations) as well as energy (which derives its meaning from the uniformity of time or the invariant behavior of closed systems under time translations).} But \citet[p.~217]{BCW6} also realized that ``the facts which are revealed to us by the quantum theory \dots\ lie outside the domain of our ordinary forms of perception.''
+By ``our ordinary forms of perception'' Bohr meant \bq the conceptual structure upon which our customary ordering of our sense-impressions depends and our customary use of language is based.
+The basis of this ordering is, certainly, the possibility for recognition and comparison and accordingly the usual description of nature is characterized by the attempt to express all experience by stating the locations of material bodies and changes of location with time relative to a coordinate system defined in the traditional manner by means of measuring rods and clocks. \cite[pp. xxxv--xxxvi]{BCW10} \eq In other words, he meant the system of concepts that allows us to unambiguously identify (recognize and compare) objects in space and time.
+But this is the very system of concepts whose applicability Kant has shown to be a precondition of the possibility of objective knowledge, by which Kant meant knowledge of a (for all practical purposes subject-independent) system of objects.